box/box-typescript-sdk-gen/docs/shieldInformationBarrierSegments.md

 - shieldInformationBarrierSegmentId `string`
   - The ID of the shield information barrier segment.
 Example: "3423"
-- requestBody `UpdateShieldInformationBarrierSegmentByIdRequestBodyArg`
+- requestBody `UpdateShieldInformationBarrierSegmentByIdRequestBody`
   - Request body of updateShieldInformationBarrierSegmentById method
-- headers `UpdateShieldInformationBarrierSegmentByIdHeadersArg`
+- headers `UpdateShieldInformationBarrierSegmentByIdHeaders`
   - Headers of updateShieldInformationBarrierSegmentById method
 - cancellationToken `undefined | CancellationToken`
   - Token used for request cancellation.